recruitment-campaign

 2.3 Optimize for candidate experience

-According to the State of Staffing Report 2024, 15% of staffing agencies reported attracting qualified candidates as the biggest challenge in 2024.
+According to the State of Staffing Report 2024, 15% of staffing agencies reported attracting qualified candidates as the biggest challenge.
 So, if you want to walk away with the best, you should focus on creating a smooth candidate experience.
 The best recruiters know this begins from the very first click of your potential candidate.

 This means creating a polished job description, a seamless application process, and making sure your candidates leave with an ‘I am valued here’ thought (even if they get rejected!)